Research and project advisors:

 - Teaching Assistant: MAE 121 – Air Pollution Transport and Dispersion Modeling.
 Spring 2013.
 Course taught by Mark Bennett.

 Ph.D.
-Mechanical Engineering.
+(2017) Mechanical Engineering.
 University of California, San Diego.
-Dissertation: The value of reliability for microgrids: Modeling interactions of technology choice, reliability and economics (ongoing).
+Dissertation: The value of reliability for microgrids: Modeling interactions of technology choice, reliability, cost, and benefit.